-- (C) The passing combined UBE scaled score being relied upon for admission was attained by taking the UBE no more than 4 times, including any attempts in the District of Columbia; - (D) The applicant has been awarded a J.D. or LL.B. degree by a law school which, at the time of the awarding of the degree, was approved by the ABA; or, if the applicant graduated from a law school not approved by the ABA, the applicant successfully completed at least 26 credit hours of study in a law school that at the time of such study was approved by the ABA, with all such 26 credit hours having been earned in courses of study, each of which is substantially concentrated on a single subject tested on the UBE and which, if earned through remote instruction, meet the definition of "distance education course" set out in American Bar Association Standards and Rules of Procedure for Approval of Law Schools; and - (E) The applicant has also taken the MPRE written and administered by NCBE and received the minimum required grade as determined required by the Committee. - (e) Admission wWithout Examination of Members of the Bar of Other Jurisdictions. - (1) Application.
-An application of an applicant seeking admission to this Bar based on membership in the bar of from another state or territory shall be must submitted an application in athe format approved required by the Committee and filed with the Director.
+(C) The combined UBE scaled score being relied upon for admission was attained by taking the UBE no more than 4 times, including any attempts in the District of Columbia;

+(D) The applicant has been awarded a J.D. or LL.B. degree by a law school which, at the time of the awarding of the degree, was approved by the ABA; or, if the applicant graduated from a law school not approved by the ABA, the applicant successfully completed at least 26 credit hours of study in a law school that at the time of such study was approved by the ABA, with all such 26 credit hours having been earned in courses of study, each of which is substantially concentrated on a single subject tested on the UBE and which, if earned through remote instruction, meet the definition of "distance education course" set out in American Bar Association Standards and Rules of Procedure for Approval of Law Schools; and

+(E) The applicant has also taken the MPRE written and administered by NCBE and received the minimum grade required by the Committee.

+(e) Admission Without Examination of Members of the Bar of Other Jurisdictions.

+(1) Application.
+An applicant seeking admission to this Bar based on membership in the bar of another state or territory must submit an application in the format required by the Committee.